 the court may relieve the person either wholly or partly from liability on such terms as the court thinks fit.

-10. Application for relief
+10. Application for relief from liability under cl.
+1, 7 or 8

 (1) Where a person has reason to believe that any claim will or might be made against him or her under clause 1, 7 or 8, the person may apply to the Supreme Court for relief.